Self-similar real trees defined as fixed-points and their geometric properties: Applications

-\paragraph{The recursive $k$-angulation.} In the recursive framework, in each step, we choose $k$ points uniformly at random on the circle and insert the corresponding $k$-gon if none of its edges intersects any previously inserted.
+\paragraph{The recursive $k$-angulation} In the recursive framework, in each step, we choose $k$ points uniformly at random on the circle and insert the corresponding $k$-gon if none of its edges intersects any previously inserted one.
 The dual tree $\sT_n$ is defined analogously to the case $k=2$ upon identifying fragments in the decomposition with nodes in $\sT_n$.
+It is endowed with the graph distance $d_n$.
 The \emph{mass} of a fragment in the decomposition of the disk is the one-dimensional Lebesgue measure of its intersection with the circle.
-Fragments with positive mass will subsequently be called \emph{essential} (of course, all fragments are essential for $k=2$.)
+Fragments with positive mass will subsequently be called \emph{essential} (all fragments are essential for $k=2$.)
 See Figure~\ref{fig:k-angulation} for an illustration.
-Keeping the notation introduced in \cite{BrSu2013a}, by $\mathcal C_n(s)$, we denote the depth of the node associated to the fragment covering $s$ in the tree $\cT_n$.
-(We do not indicate $k$ in the notation for the height functions.)
-Denote the first inserted $k$ points in increasing order by $U_1, \ldots, U_k$ and define $\Delta_1 = 1 - U_k + U_1$, $\Delta_i = U_i - U_{i-1}, 2 \leq i \leq k$, as well as $\xi^* = U_1 / \Delta_1$.
-Furthermore, let $I_n = (I_n^{(1)}, \ldots, I_n^{(k)})$, where $I_n^{(i)}$ is the number of attempted insertions up to time $n$ in the fragment containing $\Delta_i$.
-Given $(U_1, \ldots, U_k)$, for any $1 \leq i \leq k$, the random variable $I_n^{(i)}$ has the Binomial distribution with parameters $n-1,\Delta_i^k$.
+Keeping the notation introduced in \cite{BrSu2013a}, we denote by $\mathcal C_n(s)$ the depth of the node associated to the fragment covering the point $s$ in the tree $\cT_n$.
+Here, and subsequently, we identify the unit interval with $\partial \sD$ through $s \mapsto (\cos 2 \pi s, \sin 2 \pi s).$ (We do not indicate $k$ in the notation for the height functions.)
+Denote the first inserted $k$ points in increasing order by $0 \leq U_1 \leq \ldots \leq U_k \leq 1$ and define $\Delta_1 = 1 - U_k + U_1$, $\Delta_i = U_i - U_{i-1}, 2 \leq i \leq k$, as well as $\xi^* = U_1 / \Delta_1$.
+Furthermore, let $I_n = (I_n^{(1)}, \ldots, I_n^{(k)})$, where $I_n^{(i)}$ is the number of attempted insertions up to time $n$ in the fragment of mass $\Delta_i$.
+Given $(U_1, \ldots, U_k)$, for any $1 \leq i \leq k$, the random variable $I_n^{(i)}$ has the binomial distribution with parameters $n-1$ and $\Delta_i^k$.
 In particular, we have, almost surely,

 \begin{prop} Let $k \geq 2$ and $N_n$ be the number of inserted $k$-gons at time $n$.
 Then, as $n \to \infty$, we have $n^{-1/k} N_n \to c_k$ in probability and with respect to all moments, where $c_k >0$ is a constant. \end{prop}